RoyalIcing/RoyalIcing/2024/generative-ui-vs-curated-ui.md

 ![Stratechery’s generative AI bridge](./stratechery-generative-ai-bridge-9.png)

-Specifically [he’s positioning Generative AI and Wearables](https://stratechery.com/2024/the-gen-ai-bridge-to-the-future/) as the successor to Internet + Mobile, and I think it’s just fundamentally wrong.
-I can imagine wearables being useful but I’m bearish on them becoming the primary device for quite a while.
+Specifically [he’s positioning Generative AI and Wearables](https://stratechery.com/2024/the-gen-ai-bridge-to-the-future/) as the successor to Internet + Mobile, and I think that’s fundamentally wrong.
+I can imagine AI wearables being useful but I’m bearish on them becoming the primary device for quite a while.

 > This, I think, is the future: the exact UI you need — and nothing more — exactly when you need it, and at no time else.
 This specific example was, of course, programmed deterministically, but you can imagine a future where the glasses are smart enough to generate UI on the fly based on the context of not just your request, but also your broader surroundings and state.